Skip to main content

 Rank the experiments by Collins’ final kinetic energy.

-For your symbolic sensemaking (part 3c), try at least two special cases.
+Tip: For your symbolic sensemaking (part 3c), try at least one special case.

 In studying energy and momentum, you learned about conservation laws, which provide a different perspective on the world than forces do.
 Summarize the conservation laws you learned about, including information about when each quantity is conserved.